langsci/latex-skeletons/skeleton/blurb.md

-Describe your book here in *Markdown*
+Describe your book in blurb.md in *Markdown* or in blurb.tex in *tex*